 - Create a CFD or spread betting account.

 - Search for the stock code.
 E.g. "JNJ.US"

 - Select "sell" rather than "buy".

 - Confirm your position and keep tabs on it.
 You may wish to set limits on your position.

-There are currently 15.8 million Johnson-and-Johnson stocks held short by investors – that's known as Johnson-and-Johnson's "short interest".
-This figure is 4% up from 15.2 million last month.
+There are currently 16.4 million Johnson-and-Johnson stocks held short by investors – that's known as Johnson-and-Johnson's "short interest".
+This figure is 4.8% down from 17.2 million last month.